 The grant of the above-mentioned 4.1 million shares was tied to our financial performance, according to three predetermined and quantifiable criteria fixed by our Supervisory Board.
 In April 2006, our Compensation Committee determined that two out of the three criteria had been met and that therefore a maximum of approximately 2.7 million shares would vest under the 2005 employee stock-based compensation plan.
+As of July 1, 2006, 635,326 of the common shares repurchased had been transferred to employees under the Company's share based remuneration programs, following the vesting as of April 27, 2006 of the first tranche of the stock award plan granted in 2005.

-Pursuant to the approval of the new employee stock-based compensation plan as well as the grant of stock-based compensation to our President and CEO and further to a decision of the Compensation Committee of our Supervisory Board, we plan to grant up to 5.1 million shares, at no consideration, to our employees and President and CEO subject to conditions linked to company performance and continued presence fixed by the Compensation Committee of our Supervisory Board.
+Pursuant to the approval of the new employee stock-based compensation plan as well as the grant of stock-based compensation to our President and CEO and further to a decision of the Compensation Committee of our Supervisory Board, we are authorized to grant up to 5.1 million shares, at no consideration, to our employees and President and CEO subject to conditions linked to Company performance and continued presence fixed by the Compensation Committee of our Supervisory Board.